dillonkearns/incrementalelm.com/content/articles/moving-faster-with-tiny-steps.md

 ---
 {
   "type": "article",
   "title": "Moving Faster with Tiny Steps in Elm", "src": "article-cover/mountains.jpg",
-    "description": "In this post, we're going to be looking up an Article in an Elm Dict, using the tiniest steps possible."
+  "description": "In this post, we're going to be looking up an Article in an Elm Dict, using the tiniest steps possible.", }
-}
 ---